ACloudGuru-Resources/Kubernetes_Advanced_Networking/CH03/CH03_L07/README.md

 ### Dnstools images

-Useful docker images that can deployed to aide in troubleshooting dns issues
+Useful docker images that can be deployed to aide in troubleshooting dns issues

 ```bash
 kubectl run --restart=Never -it --image  infoblox/dnstools dnstools